What is ColdCard?

 The following are the drawbacks associated with using the Coldcard.

-The coldcard costs about twice the cost of other leading hardware wallets.
+At a whopping $160, The coldcard Mk 4 costs about twice the cost of other leading hardware wallets.
+Even the older Mk 3 is still quite pricy at

 The Coldcard can only custody Bitcoin whereas most other hardware wallets can custody dozens or hundreds of cryptocurrencies.